 Mississippi School of Folk Arts is located in beautiful downtown Natchez, Mississippi.
 We are located across the street from the Natchez Convention Center and next door to the Natchez Community Center.
-Our Main Campus is just a block from the beautiful bluff above the Mississippi River, some of the most beautiful views from along the river can be seen from just a short walk down the crepe myrtle lined streets.
-Our Pottery Studios are located along the bluff, some of the most beautiful views in Natchez can be seen from our studios here.
+We are just a block from the beautiful bluff above the Mississippi River, some of the most beautiful views from along the river can be seen from just a short walk down the crepe myrtle lined streets.
 Most downtown restaurants are an easy walk from our campuses.
 Franklin Street and Main Street offer many interesting shopping options for those interested in taking a look around our little town while here.

 Natchez is located in southwest Mississippi, along the Mississippi River.
 Approximately 3 hours from New Orleans, Louisiana, 2 hours from Jackson and Hattiesburg, Mississippi, and 1.5 hours from both Alexandria and Baton Rouge, Louisiana.
 Tucked away in one of the most beautiful corners of the state, Natchez is a wonderfully historic city surrounded by natural and historical places to see on your trip here.

 If you are flying in to one of the regional airports and choose not to rent a car, we recommend Downtown Karla Brown for her shuttle services.
 She also offers wonderful tours of the area for those extending their stay or traveling with others who won't be taking a course.
 We are walking distance from several B&B options and Natchez Grand Hotel is across the street.